SapienzaNLP/genesis/README.md

 ## 2. :shopping_cart: Download additional data and checkpoints

-If you want to experiment with the datasets generated from SemCor, download the generated_datasets.tar.gz from https://tinyurl.com/ym7mebv9 and put the files under the ```data/``` directory.
+If you want to experiment with the datasets generated from SemCor, download the [generated_datasets.tar.gz](https://tinyurl.com/ym7mebv9) and put the files under the ```data/``` directory.
 Note that the name of each file has the following format: ```semcor_{similarity_threshold}_{split_size}_train.tsv```.
 The dataset without ```{split_size}``` is the whole dataset.
-If you want to test one of the models described in the paper, download the checkpoints from https://tinyurl.com/jnc6rk44 and move the external folder under the ```output/``` directory.
+If you want to test one of the models described in the paper, download the [checkpoints](https://tinyurl.com/jnc6rk44) and move the external folder under the ```output/``` directory.
 The structure of each output subfolder is the following:
 ```
 |--- bart_{seed}_pt_{training_dataset}_drop_{dropout}_enc_lyd_{encoder_layerdropout}_dec_lyd_{decoder_layerdropout} \